DTeam-Top/hardhat-remix-analyzer/README.md

 Where:

 - When it is an empty object like `{}`, then all rules will be applied.
 - `default` defines the rules for all contracts files. it is an array of strings.
-And the name must be one of the following names:
+Each element must be one of the following names:

 ```ts
 export const ANALYZER_RULES: { [rule: string]: any } = {